microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 |Parameter| Functionality|
 ----------|--------------------------------------------------------------------------------------------------------------------
 |`_elements`| For limiting the information returned to a list of Elements.
-For example, `_elements=identifier,birthdate,language` for a `Patient` Resource.
+For example, `_elements=identifier,birthdate,language` for the `Patient` Resource.
 |`_summary`| For returning pre-selected Elements when querying a Resource.
-For example, searching with the `_summary=true` parameter causes the server to only return Elements marked with `ElementDefinition.isSummary` in their base definition.
+For example, searching with the `_summary=true` parameter causes the server to only return Elements marked with `ElementDefinition.isSummary` in their [base definition](http://www.hl7.org/fhir/elementdefinition.html).
-|`_total` | For returning the number of Resources that match the given search criteria.
-For example, `_total=accurate` returns the exact number of Resources found.
+|`_total` | For returning the number of Resource instances that match the given search criteria.
+For example, `_total=accurate` returns the exact number of Resource instances found.
 |`_sort`  | For setting the sorting hierarchy of search parameter results.
 For example, `_sort=status,date,category`.

 ### Exercise Task